20 gifts the Aquarius in your life will love

 It’s now time to share some birthday love to the Aquarius in your life.
 Born between January 20 and February 18, this air sign is known as one of the most unique of the zodiac.
-They’re assertive, rebellious and intellectual, but also creative, free-spirited and a little unpredictable.
-In true humanitarian fashion, they appreciate fairness and justice, and are seriously compassionate towards other people.
+They’re assertive, rebellious and intellectual, but they’re also creative, free-spirited and a little unpredictable.
+In true humanitarian fashion, they appreciate fairness and justice, and are seriously compassionate toward other people.
 Ruled by the planet Uranus, Aquariuses are associated with a love of change and not being limited by strict rules and schedules.

 Aquarius individuals know what they want, so they might be a little tricky to shop for.
 That’s why we’ve got you covered.
 From unique art to face masks for a cause, we’ve rounded up some products any Aquarius in your life is sure to love.
-If you want to check out more astrology gifts, check out our gift guide too.
+If you want to check out more astrology gifts, take a look at our gift guide too.

-Slip Zodiac Embroidered Silk Eye Mask ($35, originally $50; bloomingdales.com)
+Slip Zodiac Embroidered Silk Eye Mask ($50; bloomingdales.com)

 The Aquarius in your life might seem a bit aloof, but it’s really because they live in their own head.
 They’re big dreamers who would appreciate a silk eye mask like this one by Slip to make their beauty sleep that much more special.
 It’ll be that next-level luxury your Aquarius needs to come up with their next great idea.

-Aquariuses are the humanitarians of the zodiac signs, so wearing a face mask is likely top of mind for your giftee.
-Grab them this 5-pack of face masks by Everlane’s The 100% Human Collection, a line that donates a portion of each product sold to the American Civil Liberties Union.
+Aquariuses are the humanitarians of the zodiac, so wearing a face mask is likely top of mind for your giftee.
+Grab them this five-pack of face masks by Everlane’s The 100% Human Collection, a line that donates a portion of each product sold to the American Civil Liberties Union.
 Your Aqua BFF will be happy that their gift benefited the greater good.

 We rated this the best overall ring light because it’s lightweight, adjustable and affordable, so of course it’s a suitable gift for your Aquarius bestie.
 This sign is creative and clever, so they would appreciate this ring light that can help them improve their TikToks or take professional-looking photos.

-Herbivore Self Love Facial Ritual Kit ($58; herbivorebotanicals.com)
+Herbivore Self-Love Facial Ritual Kit ($58; herbivorebotanicals.com)

 When shopping for an Aquarius, it’s important to gift something from a brand that supports a good cause.
-Even when thinking about beauty products, that means no harsh chemicals, pollutants and definitely no testing on animals.
+Even when thinking about beauty products, that means no harsh chemicals or pollutants, and definitely no testing on animals.
 Herbivore is one of our go-to clean skin care brands because its products are worth the hype.
-Your Aqua would love the Self Love Facial Ritual Kit to rejuvenate after a long day.
+Your Aqua would love the Self-Love Facial Ritual Kit to rejuvenate after a long day.

 Bearaby Cotton Napper ($249; bearaby.com)

 Oftentimes, Aquariuses aren’t the best at expressing their emotions.
 They hide their feelings and cherish their alone time, so a weighted blanket like this one can feel like a comforting hug if they aren’t ready to open up to others yet.
-We rated this one as one our favorite weighted blankets because it’s stylish and is highly rated by purchasers.
-We’ve tested it, and love that it doesn’t get overly hot like other options on the market.
+We rated this Bearaby Cotton Napper as one our favorite weighted blankets because it’s stylish and highly rated by purchasers.
+We’ve tested it and love that it doesn’t get overly hot like other options on the market.

 BlendJet One Portable Blender ($39.95; urbanoutfitters.com)

 Freedom to do whatever their heart desires is super important to Aquariuses.
 Because they’re spontaneous, they’ll need some tools to make their on-the-go lifestyle seamless.
-This rechargeable portable blender would make a great gift for the Aqua in your life who would wants to make smoothies (or margaritas) whenever.
+This rechargeable portable blender would make a great gift for the Aqua in your life who would want to make smoothies (or margaritas) whenever.

-Varmax Sewing Machine with Sewing Kit ($39.99; amazon.com)
+Varmax Sewing Machine With Sewing Kit ($39.99; amazon.com)

-Aquarians are known for their intellect and creative ideas, so they need tools for healthy expression in whatever it is they’re great at.
+Aquariuses are known for their intellect and creative ideas, so they need tools for healthy expression in whatever it is they’re great at.
 If your Aquarius detests shopping from other people’s designs and would rather make their own clothes, gift them this sewing machine fit for a beginner.

 Blueland The Clean Essentials ($39; blueland.com)

-If your Aquarius stresses about the future of the planet (ideally, shouldn’t we all though?), introduce them to Blueland — the eco-friendly cleaning brand that’s on a mission to eliminate single-use plastics from your home.
+If your Aquarius stresses about the future of the planet (ideally, shouldn’t we all, though?), introduce them to Blueland — the eco-friendly cleaning brand that’s on a mission to eliminate single-use plastics from your home.
 The Clean Essentials kit, featuring three reusable bottles, one reusable hand soap bottle and tablets for the cleaning solution, is a brilliant way to help your loved one use less plastic.

 Converse Run Star Hike ($110; converse.com)